memcachier/docs/heroku_articles/laravel-memcache.md

 is similar to view caching in Ruby on Rails.
 This package is easy to use and has good documentation in its README.
 However, we cannot use it in our example because our task list contains forms with CSRF tokens.
-To use this package with Memcached, you have to set the config var `RESPONSE_CACHE_DRIVER` to `memcached`.
+To use this package with Memcache, you have to set the config var `RESPONSE_CACHE_DRIVER` to `memcached`.

 ## Further reading & resources